-Sales outside the United States were approximately 43% of our total revenue for fiscal 2015 and fiscal 2014 and 42% for fiscal 2013.
+Sales outside the United States were approximately 42% of our total revenue for fiscal 2016, 43% for fiscal 2015 and fiscal 2014.
 The income statements of our non-U.S. operations are translated into U.S. dollars at the average exchange rates for each applicable month in a period.
 To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency denominated transactions generally results in increased revenue, operating expenses and income from operations for our non-U.S. operations.
 Similarly, our revenue, operating expenses and net income will generally decrease for our non-U.S. operations if the U.S. dollar strengthens against foreign currencies.